RawanAlzowaid/TeamProject-3308/README.md

 they need.
 Along with build a cooperative society that gives a helping hand to those in need by donating our stuff to them.

-Thus, we hope that “project title” would help us: protect the environment by managing our waste / minimizing human's impact on environment, get people the stuff they need/want at a lower cost (swap with other users) or for free and make the community more unified on reducing environmental impact and on financial responsibility.
+Thus, we hope that OneMan's Treasure would help us: protect the environment by managing our waste / minimizing human's impact on environment, get people the stuff they need/want at a lower cost (swap with other users) or for free and make the community more unified on reducing environmental impact and on financial responsibility.